Opendoor Company Stats: Revenue & Market Share (2023)

 Unlike its competitors, Opendoor doesn’t include any data related to its website performance, such as search engine traffic, in the company’s public disclosures and investor presentations.

 Why do we want to know it?
-Because organic website traffic is an indicator of the company's brand awareness and ability to build and grow its customer base.
+Because organic website traffic is an indicator of a company's brand awareness and ability to grow its customer base.

 Opendoor Website Visitors and Ranking